 The third in a series of shawls exploring non-traditional shaping with short rows, available individually or as part of the 5 Short Row Shawls collection.

-Piewhacket is a one-skein garter shawl constructed from three sequential short row triangles which build on each other, with a final uneven edging knit from live stitches and using additional short rows.
+Piewhacket is a one-skein garter shawl constructed from three sequential short row triangles which build on each other, with a final uneven edging knit from live stitches using additional short rows.
 The resulting asymmetrical shape drapes perfectly around the neck and shoulders, and is completely reversible for ultimate wearability.
-The short row shaping means never having to work a huge number of stitches for very long, and also makes good use of variegated yarn, although it looks just as lovely in a semi solid.
+The short row shaping means never having to work a huge number of stitches, and also shows off the unique beauty of variegated or semi-solid yarn.

 Techniques & Skills Used: cable CO, knit, increasing, short rows.

-Yarn: Malabrigo Yarn Sock (100% superwash merino, 440 yards); 1 skein, shown in Abril.
+Yarn: Malabrigo Yarn Sock (100% superwash merino, 440 yards/100g); 1 skein, shown in Abril.
 Sample used approximately 375 yards of light fingering weight yarn.

-US 6 40” circular needle, or size to match gauge.
+Other Materials: US 6 (4mm) 40” circular needle, or size to match gauge; Stitch markers (3 different); Yarn needle.

 Thank you to my lovely testers, and my wonderful tech editor Kate Vanover.